RetroReversing/retroReversing/pages/consoles/wiiU/WiiUUnStrippedBinaries.md

 # How to use the debug symbols
 The best way is to convert the RPX file to an ELF using a tool such as **rpl2elf** which can be found on github:
 [Relys/rpl2elf: Small utility to convert Wii U RPL/RPX files to standard ELF format](https://github.com/Relys/rpl2elf)

+## Unity Games
+Alot of the games in the list above are Unity games with debug symbols for the engine itself rather than the specific game logic.
+Here are a few of the files and their purpose:
+* Unity_full.master.rpx - Main engine executable including networking
+* WiiUNexPlugin.rpl - (7,854 symbols)
+* System_dll.rpl - Core .net dll (11,349 symbols)
+* Assembly-CSharp_dll.rpl - Compiled project scripts (Number of symbols varies based on game)
+* Assembly-CSharp-firstpass_dll.rpl - Compiled built in scripts from standard assets and plugins (Number of symbols varies based on game)
+* Mono_Security_dll.rpl
+* Assembly-UnityScript-firstpass_dll.rpl
+* mscorlib_dll.rpl
+* System_Core_dll.rpl
+* UnityEngine_dll.rpl
+* UnityScript_Lang_dll.rpl
+* Boo_Lang_dll.rpl

 ---